 Before putting in an offer make sure you’ve researched everything.
 I’m talking about the neighbourhood, schools, accessible transportation, traffic – everything.
 All of these things play a part in the value of your home so you want to be sure you’re still getting a good value should you have to go higher with your offer than you initially planned.

 Having a good agent who knows and respects your limits is very important.
 But it’s equally as important that you be firm with him or her about where your line is.
-An agent’s job is to research the comps in the neighbourhood and advise you about what they think the house is worth, and what they think it will sell for.
+A REALTOR’s® job is to research the comps in the neighbourhood and advise you about what they think the house is worth, and what they think it will sell for.
 (They can’t predict the future, but they should be able to come pretty close.)
 Second, it’s their job to help you get what you want for the price you’ve told them you can afford.
-It’s up to you to be honest with your agent about what your cap is.
-Make sure you and your agent have a good dialogue about all these things before you jump in headfirst.
+It’s up to you to be honest with your REALTOR® about what your cap is.
+Make sure you and your real estate agent have a good dialogue about all these things before you jump in headfirst.

 Once You’ve Put in an Offer…